 We’re currently renting out an Airbnb near the central part of town.
 The location is so convenient, as we can walk to the market, the main town square, and many of the city’s sights.
-Our worldschooling days usually involve a couple of hours of schooling in the morning, and then an excursion out into the city.
-It has been fun getting into a routine here in San Miguel de Allende, and getting a feel for what it’s like to live here.
+Our days as a worldschooling family usually involve a couple of hours of schooling in the morning, and then an excursion out into the city.
+It has been fun getting into a routine here in this part of Mexico, and getting a feel for what it’s like to live here.

 What to know about San Miguel de Allende

 San Miguel de Allende is a city in central Mexico, about a four hour bus ride from Mexico City.
 It’s set at a higher elevation than some other parts of Mexico, so the climate can get pretty cool in the winter time.
 The city has almost 60,000 people, and a large percentage of that are expats and foreigners.

 In 2008, the city was designated as a UNESCO World Heritage site.
 Ten years later, in 2018, it was named the world’s best city for the second year in a row by Travel and Leisure.
 Tourism is so popular in San Miguel de Allende, it accounts for more than a third of the city’s economy!

 While tourism and foreign residents do make a big impact locally, the city does hold on to a very rich culture.
 The city’s Day of the Dead celebrations last for several days, and the streets of the town center, as well as the cemeteries, are filled with people honoring their past loved ones.
 We were lucky to be able to experience this wonderful cultural event!

 Twelve things to do in San Miguel de Allende with your kids